Virginia Huget: Work

 Gentleman Prefer Blondes was Huget's first work and was sold to Bell Syndicate in 1926.
 In 1927 Huget created Babs in Society, a full-page Sunday color strip.
 Other strips she produced in this form were: Flora's Fling (1928), Campus Caper (1928), Babs (1929), Double Dora (1929) Miss Aladdin (1929).
-She also made the black-and-white strips Molly the Manicure Girl (1928) and Campus Capers (1929).
+She also drew the black-and-white strips Molly the Manicure Girl (1928, written by John P. Medbury) and Campus Capers (1929).
 Strips from Molly the Manicure Girl are kept in the Library of Congress.
 In 1931 and 1932 Huget illustrated Dr. Seuss' Still More Boners (1931) and Prize Boners for 1932.
 She later won first prize from the Art Director's League of New York for her Lux soap ads that were created in comic strip format.
 In 1937 she successfully imitated Percy Crosby's style, drawing his comic strip Skippy when he was unable to because of his alcoholism.
 Huget began drawing Don Flowers' Oh, Diana!, an adventure strip, in 1944 under the name Virginia Clark, eventually transforming it into a teen strip, which was a more popular genre at the time.